 My Species Doth Protest Too Much: Kord's clan wanted him to go into the family business of engineering, but slugslinging was just way more fun.
 He still tinkers, though.

-Never My Fault: The Gamemaster in "Thrill of the Game", doesn't reveal all the rules of his game till it's too late, still accuses them of cheating.
+Never My Fault: The Gamemaster in "Thrill of the Game", doesn't reveal all the rules of his game till it's too late, still accuses the Shane Gang of cheating.

 Never Say "Die": Will Shane is sucked into an uncontrollable vortex that leaves a blackened crater, but no one ever suggests he could be dead.

 Nice Job Breaking It, Hero: Will Shane managing to convince the Slugs to abandon Blakk may have stopped him from forcing people to sign over their lands for the Slugterran Express, but it is what ultimately led him down the path to Ghoul slugs.